We believe that aquaculture growth can and should be done in a sustainable manner

 The Simply Blue Aquaculture model is based on the delivery of turnkey solutions for new low impact salmon farm structures.
 We bring new technology, new business models and new capital to salmon fish farming.

-We consent, develop, fund and install the chosen infrastructure on the site so that the salmon farmer can take over a completed system.
-This allows salmon farmers to concentrate on the husbandry of their fish whilst we develop their new farms or retrofit existing sites.
+We consent, develop, fund and install the chosen infrastructure on the site so that the farmer partner can take over a completed system.
+This allows the partner to concentrate on the husbandry of their fish whilst we develop their new farms or retrofit existing sites.

-Long term finance can enable the salmon farmer to lease the site if they do not wish to buy it.
+Long term is one approach that can enable the salmon farmer to lease the farming systems if they do not wish to buy them

 Simply Blue Aquaculture works with Scottish EPC contractors and international finance parties to deliver complete salmon farms, starting with low impact salmon farms projects in Scotland.